 Joe Fairless: Like an LLC?

 Thomas Castelli: Like an LLC.
 A single-member LLC would count.
-Commercial and residential real estate may not be part of the same enterprise, so you have to keep separate businesses for your commercial activity and your residential activity.
+Commercial and residential real estate mentor may not be part of the same enterprise, so you have to keep separate businesses for your commercial activity and your residential activity.
 You also have to keep separate books and records for each enterprise.
 An enterprise can consist of multiple properties, as long as they’re all commercial or all residential.

 You’re gonna also have to spend — well, not you specifically, but 250 hours of rental services must be performed in that enterprise for the year, and you also have to maintain records that include the hours of those services performed, a description of the services performed, the dates in which the services are performed and who performs them.
 Now, the good news is you as the owner don’t have to specifically do all the work; those hours will also count if your employees, agents or contractors do it.
 So all the hours worked by those folks will also count towards the 250, and the last thing to note there is that it must be rental services.
 That includes advertising for rent, negotiating leases, reviewing tenant applications, collection of rent, daily operation and maintenance of the property; things like financing and reviewing financial statements do not count toward those 250 hours.